SciML/SciMLDocs/docs/src/highlevels/uncertainty_quantification.md

 can be expensive but are exact, in the sense that as the number of sample points increases to infinity it will compute a correct approximation of the output uncertainty.

-## ProbNumDiffEq.jl: Probabilstic Numerics Based Differential Equation Solvers
+## ProbNumDiffEq.jl: Probabilistic Numerics Based Differential Equation Solvers

 [ProbNumDiffEq.jl](https://github.com/nathanaelbosch/ProbNumDiffEq.jl) is a a set of probabilistic numerical ODE solvers which compute the solution of a differential